 If we consider the UK as an example, most museums have already been implementing due diligence checks on the provenance of materials, whether for the purpose of acquisitions or loans.
 This is because of the ethical framework that governs museums, including the ICOM Code of Ethics (2004), the Museums Association Code of Ethics (2015) and sector guidance found within the DCMS’s Combating Illicit Trade: Due diligence guidelines for museums, libraries and archives on collecting and borrowing cultural material (2005).
 Consistent across these three documents, items should generally be rejected for purchase or loan if there is suspicion they were illicitly exported (see ICOM Code of Ethics at 2.3; Museums Association Code of Ethics at 2.5; and DCMS guidelines, section 4).
 This is even the case when they were removed prior to 1970, the date of the UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property.
 That said, the ethical position for due diligence checks in the UK will usually only require documentation going back to 1970 and not earlier (see DCMS guidelines, above, section 4).

-For museums in the EU (and for the time being in the UK) that have not been undertaking rigorous due diligence on their acquisitions and loans, Article 3(1) could come as a rude awakening.
+For museums in the EU (and, until the repeal, in the UK) that have not been undertaking rigorous due diligence on their acquisitions and loans, Article 3(1) could come as a rude awakening.
 Such museums would be wise to align their procedures with the longstanding ethical position – and with what has now become, across the EU, the legal position as well.
 Keep in mind that the same considerations will apply for items from a museum’s own collection loaned abroad if there is a risk such items had originally been exported from their country of origin unlawfully.
 It is possible that the item’s re-entry into the EU would trigger the prohibition.

 This goes some way in demonstrating how the ethical position can become subsumed into the legal position.
 When this happens, legal actors like museums no longer have a choice in the matter.
 If ethics says ‘you should’, laws say ‘you must’.
 Article 3(1) has taken us well into the territory of ‘must’.
 This is perhaps to be expected.
 Changes in ethics usually predate changes in law.
 Society in a sense moves faster than those legislating for its benefit.
 But when the legislators do catch up, woe betide anyone with a slack approach to ethics.
 They could be in for a rough ride.